benbovy/PyGChem/README.md

     related to GEOS-Chem simulations ;
 -   Several GUI elements (Qt widgets) for common visualizations and animations ;
--   A customized GEOS-Chem Shell (using IPython or bash) to setup/run simulations and perform post-processing/plotting tasks.
+-   A customized GEOS-Chem Shell (using IPython) to setup/run simulations and perform post-processing/plotting tasks.